-Gwynedd Archaeological Trust has been asked, by TACP, to carry out an archaeological assessment of the area of a proposed extension to Parc Menai, Bangor.
-The assessment will form the Cultural Heritage chapter of the Environmental Statement to accompany the planning application.
+Gwynedd Archaeological Trust was commissioned to undertake an archaeological assessment of the proposed extension to Parc Menai to form the Cultural Heritage chapter of the present Environmental Statement.
 Parc Menai is situated near the junction between the A487 and the A55, to the west of Bangor.
-It is proposed to expand the business park to the west, north and south of its present limits.
-The extension falls within Vaynol Park, which is listed as a grade I park within the Register of Landscapes, Parks and Gardens of Special Historic Interest in Wales (Cadw 1998).
+It is proposed to expand the business park to the west and south of its present limits.
+The extension falls within Vaynol Park, which is listed as a Grade I historic park within the Register of Landscapes, Parks and Gardens of Special Historic Interest in Wales (Cadw 1998).